uc-cdis/gen3-helm/docs/local-observability.md

 # Step 1.
 Deploy the LGTM backend

-[examples/local_lgtm.yaml](../examples/local_lgtm.yaml) is adapted from the manifest published by [grafana/docker-otel-lgtm](https://github.com/grafana/docker-otel-lgtm), with one change: the Loki port is exposed, so Alloy has somewhere to send logs.
+[examples/local_lgtm.yaml](../examples/local_lgtm.yaml) is adapted from the manifest published by [grafana/docker-otel-lgtm](https://github.com/grafana/docker-otel-lgtm), with two changes: the Loki port is exposed, so Alloy has somewhere to send logs, and the Pyroscope port is exposed, so services can push profiles.
+Both listen inside the image already; only the Service was missing them, and a Service without the port silently drops the traffic rather than refusing it.
 The image already starts Prometheus with `--web.enable-remote-write-receiver`, which is what Alloy needs in order to deliver metrics, so nothing has to be passed to enable it.